Social Sciences: Transformations & transitions

 For citing data resources, if there is no author, you should mention the name of the dataset (as the author) and the year.
 You should check, however, if there is a suggested citation in each dataset.

-All references shall be mentioned at the end of the paper using one of the Chicago or APA Style, listing them alphabetically by last name of the first author.
+All references shall be mentioned at the end of the paper using the APA Style, listing them alphabetically by last name of the first author.
 For anonymous reports and standards, alphabetize by the issuing institution.

 In the citations, the DOI shall be provided; if that is not applicable, the URL of the original source, where the paperwork is published, shall be mentioned.